crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/phases-of-the-penetration-testing-process/README.md

 The penetration testing **process** can be broken down into several **phases**: planning or preparation, reconnaissance, scanning and enumeration, gaining access (exploitation) and privilege escalation, post-exploitation (maintaining access and covering tracks), and reporting (NIST SP 800-115, 2008; Walker, 2012, 2017).

-Ethical hacking phases - image

 <figure><img src="../../.gitbook/assets/Ethical-hacking-phases.jpg" alt="Ethical-hacking-phases"><figcaption><p>Ethical hacking phases</p></figcaption></figure>

 In the planning phase, rules are identified, management approval is finalized and documented, and testing goals are set.
 The planning phase sets the groundwork for a successful penetration test.
 No actual testing occurs in this phase.
 (NIST SP 800-115, 2008, p.
 5-2)

 In the words of Walker (2012, 2017),

-There are three main phases to a pen test—preparation, assessment, and conclusion— and they are fairly easy to define and understand.
+There are three main phases to a pen test—preparation, assessment, and conclusion—and they are fairly easy to define and understand.
 (Walker, 2012, p.
 8)

-Taken a whole, a penetration test has three chronological **steps**: preparation, assessment, and conclusion.
-Preparation defines the timeline of the penetration test.
-This step defines the scope of the test, "the types of attacks allowed, and the individuals assigned to perform the activity".
+The preparation step defines the timeline and scope of the penetration test, "the types of attacks allowed, and the individuals assigned to perform the activity" (Walker, 2012, p.
+8).

 The assessment phase (sometimes also known as the security evaluation phase) is exactly what it sounds like—the actual assaults on the security controls are conducted during this time.
 Lastly, the conclusion (or post-assessment) phase defines the time when final reports are prepared for the customer, detailing the findings of the tests (including the types of tests performed) and many times even providing recommendations to improve security.
 (Walker, 2012, p.
 8)